rimchang/rimchang.github.io/_posts/2023-12-1-HybridCamDeblurring.markdown

 highlight: true
 ---

 We proposed a novel deblurring framework that simultaneously utilizes wide and ultra-wide cameras on smartphones.
-For training and evaluation, we collected the [HCBlur](https://cg.postech.ac.kr/research/HCDeblur/#download){:target="_blank"} dataset using a real smartphone.
+For training and evaluation, we collected the [HCBlur](https://cg.postech.ac.kr/research/HCDeblur/#download){:target="_blank"} dataset using iPhone 13 Pro Max.